laurabpaulsen/emotions_dkpol/README.md

 ## Acknowledgements
 Thanks to Sara Møller Østergaard's [emoDynamics](https://github.com/saraoe/emoDynamics) project for being the source of inspiration for this project.
-Thanks to Center for Humanities computing for developing the [newsFluxus](https://github.com/centre-for-humanities-computing/newsFluxus)tool.
+Thanks to Center for Humanities computing for developing the [newsFluxus](https://github.com/centre-for-humanities-computing/newsFluxus) tool.